macmaccamcam/guidelines/CONTRIBUTING.md

 ### License

 The FreeProving project is an open source project.
-The source code, associated documentation, configuration, toolchain and everything else you find in most repositories of the FreeProving project is licensed under The 3-Clause BSD License.
+The source code, associated documentation, configuration, toolchain and everything else you in the repositories of the FreeProving project is licensed under open source licenses such as [The 3-Clause BSD License][licenses/3-Clause-BSD] or [The MIT License][licenses/MIT].
 By contributing to the FreeProving project, you agree that your contributions will be licensed under the same license.

-This includes that your contributions can be
+In case of most open source licenses, this includes that your contributions can be

  - modified and distributed almost arbitrarily and
  - used royalty free for private or commercial purposes

-by anyone provided that the requirements of the license regarding the attribution of the copyright holders are met.
+by anyone provided that the requirements of the respective license regarding for example the attribution of the copyright holders are met.
 See the [LICENSE][guidelines/LICENSE] file of the corresponding repository for details.

 [free-compiler]: